armin902/odin-recipes/README.md

 # odin-recipes

-This is a first HTML project to test my ability of basic HTML chops, and eventually return to this website to add CSS and other functionalities.
+This is a first HTML/CSS project to test my ability of basic HTML and CSS chops.

 References: